After Abraham passed the test of the Akeidah, the Binding of Isaac, an angel informed him:

-“God states: I have sworn by My Essence, since you performed this act and did not withhold your only son, I will bless you greatly and increase your descendants like the stars of the sky and the sand on the seashore.
-Your descendants shall possess their enemies’ gate.
+“This is what God says: I have sworn by My Essence, since you performed this act and did not withhold your only son, I will bless you greatly and increase your descendants like the stars of the sky and the sand on the seashore.
+Your descendants will possess their enemies’ gate.
 And all the nations of the world will be blessed through your descendants.”
 (Gen. 22:16-18)

-This blessing appears to be self-contradictory.
-On the one hand, Abraham’s descendants will be victorious over their enemies - “Your offspring shall possess their enemies’ gate.”
-On the other hand, his descendants will be valued and appreciated by the entire world — “All the nations will be blessed through your descendants.”
+This blessing appears to contradict itself.
+On the one hand, Abraham is promised that his descendants will be victorious over their enemies: “Your offspring will possess their enemies’ gate.”
+On the other hand, his descendants will be prized and cherished by other peoples: “All the nations of the world will be blessed through your descendants.”

 “Do not lay your hand on the boy.
 Do not do anything to him.
 For now I know that you fear God.”
 (Gen. 22:12)